kolov/blog/from_zero_to_cd_K8s_aws.md

 <a href="https://github.com/kubernetes/kops">Kops</a> claims to make using AWS as simple as GKE,
 so this weekend I decided to move a GKE cluster, including configurati and applications to AWS.

+## The Goal
+All wen need in the beginning ia an existing project that builds a docker image.
+We will create the cubernetes cluster and will setup a process that builds a docker image and deploys it to the cluster on every change.

 ## Kubernetes on AWS
 First, create the cluster.
 Coosing the simplest DNS option, a fully operation cluster can be set up with just the following commands: